Shreyam1999/Taste-Buddy/README.md

 ```sh
 npm install
 ```
-*All dependencies can be found from package.json file *Dependencies include(
+* All dependencies can be found from package.json file()

 or